pastcompute/efistrap/README.md

 ## USB Creation

+- it is recommended to run this in something like `screen` with logging enabled
 - fetch the dependencies and any missing apt dependencies needed to complete the build
 - insert a disposable USB stick
 - run `lsblk` and verify the block device for your USB drive